oxidecomputer/windows-image-builder/README.md

 # Troubleshooting

-## `wimsy` launches QEMU, but never finishes setting up the image
+## `wimsy` gets stuck at "waiting for guest to complete installation"

-When running on Linux, add the `--vga-console` switch to `wimsy create-guest-disk-image` to direct QEMU to attach a VGA console to the guest.
+Usually, this means either that Windows Setup failed to install Windows or that the image prep script, `OxidePrepBaseImage.ps1`, did not run to completion.

-This is the easiest way to see what Windows Setup is up to when installation doesn't seem to be making progress.
+When using a Linux host, you can determine where the setup process has stopped by adding the `--vga-console` switch to `wimsy create-guest-disk-image`.

 ## Windows Setup is waiting for someone to select an edition to install